Scrumban: Tooling

 The most basic Scrumban set-up is a physical whiteboard with sticky notes.
 Electronic solutions, similar to scrum and kanban electronic boards are available as well.
-They offer a full automation of the board, where it only has to be updated by the team members.
+They offer full automation of the board, where it only has to be updated by the team members.
 Electronic boards often also provide automatic reports, the possibility of attachments and discussions on tasks, time tracking, as well as integrations with other commonly used project management software.